tensorlayer/TensorLayer/README.md

 hide the underlying engine from users, which make them hard to customize and fine-tune.
 On the contrary, TensorLayer APIs are generally lightweight, flexible and transparent.
 Users often find it easy to start with the examples and tutorials, and then dive into TensorFlow seamlessly.
-In addition, TensorLayer does not create library lock-in through native supports for importing components from Keras, TFSlim and TFLearn.
+In addition, TensorLayer does not create library lock-in through native supports for importing components from Keras.

 TensorLayer has a fast growing usage among top researchers and engineers, from universities like Imperial College London, UC Berkeley, Carnegie Mellon University, Stanford University, and